 Approved photos of BYU-Idaho's presidents, vice-presidents, and their families can be obtained through University Relations.

-Clothing should be modest in nature and should be in accordance with the “For Strength of Youth” modesty standards.
-Additionally:
+Clothing should be modest in nature and should be in accordance with the "For Strength of Youth" modesty standards.
+Additionally, the following must be taken into consideration:

 - Pants and jeans should be well cared for.

-- Make sure shoes are not overly casual or worn out.
+- Shoes are not overly casual or worn out.

 - Avoid logos or shirts with graphics.